Peer observation guidelines

 The process of observation & feedback

-1. Prior to the teaching session (on the day or beforehand) the observer and teacher should meet to discuss the observation.
-The observer should be given a copy of the teaching plan for the session.
-The pre-observation conversation should include
+1. Prior to the session (on the day) the observer and facilitator should meet briefly to discuss the observation.
+The observer should be given a copy of the lesson plan for the session.
+The pre-observation conversation should include:

-• The overall context of the teaching and what the teacher is aiming to achieve (including the learning outcomes for the session or observed section), and
+• The overall context of the session and what the facilitator is aiming to achieve (including the learning outcomes for the session or observed section), and

-• Some information about what area(s) the teacher would most value feedback in.
+• Some information about what area(s) the facilitator would most value feedback in.

 The observer should use the information to complete the first part of the observation feedback sheet.